-- Policy 521 "Distributed Generation" regarding interconnections to the Mid-Ohio Energy system. - Policy 525 "Interconnection and Operation of Distributed Resources". - Policy 507 "Qualifying Cogeneration and Small Power Production Facilities" determining whether a load is distributed for purchase by either Mid-Ohio Energy or Buckeye Power. - Policy 508 "Line Extension and New Service Installations" providing guidelines and fee requirements for net metering service classifications. - Technical Guidelines This section includes the definitions and technical specifications for all Distributed Resource connections. - Net Metering This section is a rate schedule "NM" for residential loads of 25 kW and below, OR for non-residential loads that are 100 kW and below. - Application for Distributed Resource This is the application containing information relevant for your interconnection project.
-Please note there is a \$250.00 application fee to be paid before the application will be reviewed by the cooperative.
+- Operational Policies Includes Policy 525 "Operational Policy for the Interconnection and Operation of Distributed Resources" and Policy 507 "Amended and Restated Operational Policy for Qualifying Cogeneration and Small Power Production Facilities" determining whether a load is distributed to either Mid-Ohio Energy or Buckeye Power. - Rules & Regulations Includes Policy 521 "Rules and Regulations for Distributed Resources" which governs all interconnections to the Mid-Ohio Energy system. - Technical Guidelines This section includes the definitions and technical specifications for all Distributed Resource connections. - Net Metering This section is a rate schedule "NM" for residential loads of 25 kW and below, OR for non-residential loads that are 100 kW and below. - Back Up & Supplementary This section outlines rate schedule "S", applied to residential generating loads above 25 kW and non-residential loads above 100 kW.
+In this case, credits would be applied from Buckeye Power, Inc. - Application for Distributed Resource This is the application containing information relevant for your interconnection project.
+Please note there is a \$50.00 application fee to be paid before the application will be reviewed by the cooperative.